Max-Edelson/Bullet-Journal/admin/meetings/04_12_2021-kickoff-and-contract.md

 Who is missing:
 -

+Jobs:
+- Have everyone sign and upload rules by Wednesday 11:59 PM.

 ## Agenda:
 1. Fillout rules.md by discussing our "contract" and deciding on a set principles that we will all abide by.
 2. Discuss the basic project outline.